From the Doctor to My Son Thomas

 "From the Doctor to My Son Thomas" is a viral video recorded by actor Peter Capaldi and sent to Thomas Goodall, an autistic nine-year-old boy in England, to console the child over grief from the death of Goodall's grandmother.
 Capaldi filmed the 42-second video in character as the Twelfth Doctor from the BBC science-fiction series Doctor Who.
-Capaldi's message had a positive effect on Thomas; his father said that the boy smiled for the first time since learning of his grandmother's death, and gained the courage to go to her funeral.
+Capaldi's message had a positive effect on Thomas: he smiled for the first time since learning of his grandmother's death, and gained the courage to go to her funeral.

-Thomas' father Ross Goodall posted the video to YouTube on 6 November 2014.
-He later explained to the media that he wanted to make the video available to his family and had no idea it would become popular online.
-CNN reported that after its appearance on YouTube, the video was viewed over 200,000 times in its first 48 hours online.
-This more than doubled the next day, and less than a week later it had over 900,000 total views.
-BBC News observed that Capaldi's message had become a viral video, and ITV News described response to the video as a global phenomenon.
+Thomas's father Ross Goodall posted the video to YouTube on 6 November 2014, wanting to make the video available to his family, but had no idea it would become popular online.
+The video was viewed over 200,000 times in its first 48 hours online, and more than doubled the next day, and less than a week later it had over 900,000 total views, making it a viral video, with the responses becoming a global phenomenon.

-The Guardian and The Daily Telegraph called the recording by Capaldi a touching video to a young child suffering from grief.
-CNN and MTV characterised the video similarly, as did Spanish and Dutch media.
+"From the Doctor to My Son Thomas" was widely praised by critics for its emotional resonance.
 The Independent wrote that Capaldi displayed a kinder face of his personality by sending the message.
-BT commented it was Capaldi's best contribution as the character of the Doctor to date.
+It was hailed as Capaldi's best contribution as the character of the Doctor to date, with him making effective use of his Doctor role.
 The video had a positive impact on those with mental health problems.
-Autism Daily Newscast reported favourably on the Doctor's actions.
-The Hollywood Reporter observed that as his character the Doctor, Capaldi was using his role to support mental health.
-Hollywood Life said their reporters were moved to tears after watching Capaldi's video.
 Peter Harness, writer of the episode "Kill the Moon", said that Capaldi's video was his favourite highlight from ten years of Doctor Who.